RedBedHed/Multi-Pivot-Introsort/README.md

           chosen from the middle.
           If an outside pair is equal, two pivots are selected from the tercile indices.
-However, if a middle pair is equal, then a single pivot will be selected from the middle and traditional Quick Sort will be used.
+However, if a middle pair is also equal, then a single pivot will be selected from the middle and traditional Quick Sort will be used.
 This process helps to select pivots that divide the data as evenly as possible, mitigating the possibility of